msieg/OptSeg_Reproducible/README.md

 ### How to run

-Simply clone this repo and execute the bash script **run_experiment.sh** from the command line.
+Simply clone this repo and execute the bash script **run_experiment.sh** from the command line to install the python package requirements and simulate the neuroscience experiment.

 e.g.